Time to make some magic at the Harry Potter Studio Tour.

 As with any self-respecting London attraction, you exit through the gift shop.
 If you can resist temptation, you’re a better person than I, because the gift shop is a wonderland of chocolate frogs, magic wands, merchandise from the Hogwarts houses, and some beautifully extra chess sets that I don’t need but totally want.

-As you might have guessed, a visit to the Harry Potter Studio Tour is a pretty full-on day – and they’re not even done yet.
-On April 6th, they’ll unveil their newest permanent attraction, and the tour’s biggest installation ever: a full-scale replica of Gringotts Wizarding Bank, complete with vaults, goblins, and over 200,000 coins.
+As you might have guessed, a visit to the Harry Potter Studio Tour is a pretty full-on day – and that’s before you even get to their newest permanent attraction, and the tour’s biggest installation ever: a full-scale replica of Gringotts Wizarding Bank, complete with vaults, goblins, and over 200,000 coins.
 Will it be magical?
 You can bank on it.

 When to visit the Harry Potter Studio Tour